ZenkieCasanova/ComplaintClassify/README.md

 ## Features

 -Detects or classifies the subject or topic category of the customer's complaint.
+['credit_card',
+'credit_reporting',
+'debt_collection',
+'mortgages_and_loans',
+'retail_banking']